keptn/keptn.github.io/content/docs/0.5.0/reference/troubleshooting/index.md

 ---
 title: Troubleshooting
-description: The sections describes tips and tricks to deal with troubles that may occur when using Keptn.
+description: Find tips and tricks to deal with troubles that may occur when using Keptn.
 weight: 30
 keywords: [troubleshooting]
 ---